-- formal agreement has been reached.
+- 22. The Information Officer has requested from the Company that it be provided with a copy of the remaining Revised Final Potential Investors' proposals.
+The Company has advised that it could not provide a copy of these proposals as a result of a confidentiality clause contained in such document, until such time as a formal agreement has been reached.
 Therefore, the Information Officer has not been able to review any agreements or correspondence regarding these proposals.
-Moreover, the Information Officer was not provided with any of the proposed financial terms. - 24.
-The situation regarding the Post-filing debt remains unchanged since the filing of the Information Officer's Third Report.
-Moreover, Mexicana was not able to confirm that they presently have the financial capabilities to pay the Post-filing debt and ongoing costs.
-Mexicana advised the Information Officer that Mexicana is processing payments to suppliers presently, providing post-filing goods and services.
+Moreover, the Information Officer was not provided with any of the proposed financial terms. - 23.
+In addition, Mexicana advised the Information Officer that the Company has scheduled station certification re-inspections during the current and next weeks in seven (7) airports from which it operates in Mexico, Central America and the United States in order to comply with the requirements of the U.S. Federal Aviation Administration and its Mexican counterpart, the Dirección General de Aeronáutica Civil (DGAC). - 24.
+Mexicana advised the Information Officer that the Company plans to schedule similar station certification inspections for Canadian cities it historically served in late fall, assuming the current business plan is put forward. - 25.
+The situation regarding the Post-filing debt remains unchanged since the filing of the Information Officer's Fourth Report.
+Moreover, Mexicana was not able to confirm that it presently has the financial capabilities to pay the Post-filing debt and ongoing costs.
+Mexicana advised the Information Officer that Mexicana is processing payments to suppliers presently, providing post-filing goods and services. - 26.
+The stay period under Mexican Proceedings expires on August 10, 2011.
+Mexicana has advised the Information Officer that it would seek an additional 90-day stay of period extension in the beginning of August 2011.